tririga/cra-template/README.md

 # Note

-When running `npm run start`, the code editor console displays an "Invalid dependencies" deprecation warning.
+When running `npm run start`, the console displays an "Invalid dependencies" deprecation warning.
 It is an open issue in `create-react-app`, facebook/create-react-app#12329.

 A workaround to resolve that warning (only work on IOS, not Windows), in the package.json, replace script `"start": react-scripts start"` with